tombensve/Seagull/README.md

 So, what is this about ?

 It is about information flying around between different services, triggering things to be done, in simple terms.

+**NOTE:** This is my reboot / rethinking of my APS project and is like APS a playground where I'm having fun, and stimulating my brain.